 - Legal expenses

 Attach your full financial projections in the appendix of your plan along with any supporting documents that make your plan more compelling.
-For example, you might include your store design blueprint or location lease.
+For example, you might include your store design blueprint, location lease, intellectual property documentation, etc.

-Putting together a business plan for your dispensary is a worthwhile endeavor.
+Putting together a solid business plan for your cannabis business is a worthwhile endeavor.
 If you follow the template above, by the time you are done, you will truly be an expert.
-You will really understand the dispensary business, your competition and your customers.
-You will have developed a marketing plan and will really understand what it takes to launch and grow a successful cannabis and marijuana dispensary.
+You will really understand the legal cannabis business, your competition, your ideal customers, a marketing strategy, and you will have a plan to present to potential investors.
+You will have developed a marketing plan and will really understand what it takes to launch and grow a successful cannabis business.

-Finish Your Dispensary Business Plan in 1 Day!
+Finish Your Cannabis Dispensary Business Plan in 1 Day!

 Don’t you wish there was a faster, easier way to finish your business plan?